 Presenting an Alternative Treatment for COPD

 As we mentioned in an earlier blog, November is COPD Awareness Month.
-That is why all month long, we at the Lung Institute will be bringing our readers all of the information that you can imagine about COPD.
+That is why all month long, we at the Lung Health Institute will be bringing our readers all of the information that you can imagine about COPD.
 COPD, known as chronic obstructive pulmonary disease, is a progressive form of lung disease ranging from mild to severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.

-To kick things off, we want to bring physician awareness to the idea of new and alternative treatments for COPD, such as stem cell treatments.
+To kick things off, we want to bring physician awareness to the idea of new and alternative treatments for COPD, such as cellular therapy treatments.
 Chronic lung diseases can have a number of effects on the lungs and with the non-stop progression of COPD, medical treatments can only work for so long.
 With that in mind, we want to bring attention to the thought of cellular therapy for patients and doctors alike.

 With chronic obstructive pulmonary disease (COPD) and other pulmonary conditions, we use cells from the patient’s own peripheral blood.
-Treatments for many of the major pulmonary conditions including COPD, emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease are performed at the Lung Institute.
+Treatments for many of the major pulmonary conditions including COPD, emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease are performed at the Lung Health Institute.
 Our minimally invasive, outpatient cellular therapy are helping patients breathe easier and changing lives.